KUTlime/PowerShell-Open-Here-Module/README.md

 # PowerShell "Open Here" Module
-PowerShell module that enables "Open here" shortcuts functionality for Windows PowerShell, Windows Terminal and CMD.
+PowerShell module that enables "Open here" shortcuts functionality for Windows PowerShell, PowerShell Core, Windows Terminal and CMD.

 # Introduction
 OpenHere is a PowerShell module for installation of shell shortcuts into the context menu (_the right mouse button click or [the menu key](https://en.wikipedia.org/wiki/Menu_key)_) for Microsoft Windows.